NotSilverAsh/NotSilverAsh.github.io/README.md

-# I added some shit in here, why would I need it anyway?? 👽
+# why would I need it anyway?? 👽

 Now enough of this shit. :alien: